After months of disruption, more industrial action is on the horizon - so when is Royal Mail on strike?

 Why are Royal Mail workers going on strike?

-Royal Mail workers have voted for strike action because of a dispute over pay brought about by the cost of living crisis, as inflation in the UK hits 9%.
+Royal Mail workers voted for strike action because of a dispute over pay brought about by the cost of living crisis, as inflation in the UK exceeds 10%.

 After talks between the two sides ended, Royal Mail announced it would give CWU members a 2% pay increase backdated to 1 April, and offered a further a 3.5% - subject to further talks and agreements - totalling a 5.5% rise.

 Ricky McAulay, operations director at Royal Mail, said the CWU has failed to engage in "any meaningful discussion" after months of talks.